Skip to main content

 Applicant tracking systems manage the process of filling a job opening by aggregating job seeker data from third-party sources (like LinkedIn, Indeed, or Yello).
 They also incorporate advanced tools to help you categorize candidate information to uncover the best candidates in the mix.

 Simply put, an ATS system works by fulfilling relevant recruiting process needs.
 It might include features such as a recruitment CRM, talent acquisition, human resource management, talent management, metric-based recruiting, candidate experience, and predictive analytics.
-This type of software is often described more generically as recruiting software or talent acquisition software.
+This type of software is often described more generically as recruiting software, or an application tracking system.

 Once your candidates are in your system, the ATS will include tools to advance candidates through each phase of the recruiting process for every vacant position.
 These phases often include: